Published 31 Jan 2023

 - Performance – This states the right to monitor sales, inventory and marketing implementation of a product and should include the following:

-- Reports needed for product recall or return of stocks.
+- Specific warranties and reports needed for product recall or return of stocks.

 - Minimum sale requirements depending on the territory.